keu/docs/archived_software_docs/astronomer-certified/install-packages.md

 RUN pip install --no-cache-dir --user <your-python-package>
 ```

 To install a specific version of a Python-level package, include your package version in a pip [constraints file](https://pip-python3.readthedocs.io/en/latest/user_guide.html#constraints-files) and copy it into your Dockerfile.
-The base Docker image already has a pip constraints file which can be found [on GitHub](https://github.com/astronomer/ap-airflow/blob/master/2.1.0/buster/build-time-pip-constraints.txt).

 > **Note:** The process for installing dependencies is different if you are using the Astro CLI to deploy your Docker image to Astronomer.
 For an Astronomer platform-based setup, see [Install packages via the Astro CLI](install-packages.md#install-packages-via-the-astronomer-cli).